3 – Diversity in design

 For video production, there is no hard rule yet, but following close to this guidance ensures that it’s clear for most people to see and understand.

 It’s surprising how often you still see, for example, red text on a green background with a similar tone.
+I know I could read that fairly well, but there are so many who would really struggle!

 5 – Text size